PGPinformaticsLabs/docker-slorado/README.md

 In addition, we will provide CWL tool description files that enables integration of Slorado into bioinformatics pipelines.

+The CWL tool description will be the basis of reusable bioinformatics pipelines (workflows) that will be provided by this project.

 Technical goals
 ---------------